jemcox/brookesbooks/_posts/2020-10-03-gothic-literature-and-the-old-english-font.md

 Interestingly, Dracula wasn't published until the 19th century however Bram does describe the Transylvanian landscape in dramatic settings with the ancient and monstrous character of Dracula having existed in the gloom invoking a past, forgotten time.
 Dracula is thought to be inspired by the 15th century Wallachian Prince Vlad the Impaler putting the character right in the middle of the typeface's popularity point.
 He is also described to be 'centuries-old' which would also most likely put him in the right place for use of the **Old English** typeface.

 A genre that was particularly popular during the Victorian era was Gothic literature.
 It allowed authors to step back in time and create something that was truly atmospheric and captured a different time and place.
-The caligraphy-like element to **Old English** typeface allows for
+The style of the **Old English** typeface invokes the idea that the title was written in a fountain pen or at least with a quill pen and inkpot.
+This old fashioned style suits the age of the book and the branding of the book as a classic which is important to emphasise in bookselling.

 ![](../uploads/screenshot-2020-10-04-at-14.09.04.png "Some Different Editions of Dracula by Bram Stoker")